lyft/cartography/docs/root/dev/testing-with-docker.md

 # Testing with docker

 ## Using the included docker-compose support
-docker-compose lets you run cartography unit and integration tests without needing to install Python and without needing to install Neo4j.
+docker-compose lets you run cartography (and its unit and integration tests) without needing to install Python and without needing to install Neo4j.

 ### Usage